seng438-master/seng438-a2/seng438-a2.md

 1. Open Eclipse.

-    Note: All the figures shown are from Eclipse Java 2019-12 downloaded and installed from [1] (in installation process, we need Eclipse IDE for Java Developers for this course).
+    Note: All the figures shown are from Eclipse Java 2023-12 downloaded and installed from [1] (in installation process, we need Eclipse IDE for Java Developers for this course).
 If Eclipse is already installed in your system, you may need to update it.

 1. Open the _New Project_ dialog by selecting the _File -\> New -\> Project_…

-1. Under the folder Java, ensure that _Java Project_ is selected and in Use and execution environment JRE click on **vesrsion8** and then click _Next_
+1. Under the folder Java, ensure that _Java Project_ is selected and in Use and execution environment JRE click on **vesrsion8** (or JavaSE-1.8) and then click _Next_

    <img src="media/creatingProject.png" alt="creatingProject.png" width="360"/>